plgd-dev/hub/docs/guide/deployment/http-gateway.md

 | `log.debug` | bool | `Set to true if you would like to see extra information on logs.` | `false` |

 ### HTTP API
-HTTP API of the Http Gateway Service as defined [uri](https://github.com/plgd-dev/cloud/blob/v2/http-gateway/uri/uri.go) and [swagger](https://petstore.swagger.io/?url=https://raw.githubusercontent.com/plgd-dev/cloud/v2/http-gateway/swagger.yaml) for REST API.
+APIs of the HTTP Gateway service as defined [uri](https://github.com/plgd-dev/cloud/blob/v2/http-gateway/uri/uri.go) and [swagger](https://petstore.swagger.io/?url=https://raw.githubusercontent.com/plgd-dev/cloud/v2/http-gateway/swagger.yaml) for REST API.

 | Property | Type | Description | Default |
 | ---------- | -------- | -------------- | ------- |